-EDU 530 CURRICULUM AND INSTRUCTIONAL MATERIALS IN ELEMENTARY EDUCATION- 3 semester hours

-This course focuses on curriculum procedures in the elementary school.
-Attention is given to research, theory, practice, current issues, and trends applicable to teaching and learning in the elementary school.
+EDUC 530 CURRICULUM AND INSTRUCTIONAL MATERIALS IN ELEMENTARY EDUCATION - 3 semester hours theory, practice, current issues, and trends applicable to teaching and learning in the elementary school.
 Emphasis is placed on the roles of the teacher, classroom learning environments, curriculum integration, and instructional planning and teaching models.
 The utilization of current and emerging technologies in educational process is emphasized as is the impact of curriculum design and implementation of the education of students with special needs.
 Candidates will be required to complete a field experience requirement of 15 hours as a part of this course.